 Bean Bag Stomp & Catch

 When we went to the Open House at my son’s preschool, the P.E. teacher had these awesome little boards where the child launches a bean bag by stomping on the opposite end and then attempts to catch it.
-After a little research, I found out that these are called “Joey Jumps” and you can expect to pay almost $30 for ONE board!
+After a little research, I found out that these are called “Joey Jumps” and you can expect to pay almost six times the price as our DIY version!

 Instead of buying one, we decided to make our own for about $5, including the bean rice bags since I already had the extra fabric and rice on hand.